Mind Lab Pro Review [2024]

 Mind Lab Pro’s price is on the higher side of average.
 It comes in at $69 per month — assuming you’re only taking two capsules daily — which is no small payment.
 And while there are several prominent nootropics that are more expensive, there are also many that cost half (or less) what you’ll pay for Mind Lab Pro.

-Here’s a quick comparison between Mind Lab Pro and your other top nootropic choices:
+Here’s a quick comparison between Mind Lab Pro and some other top nootropic choices:

-Cost per containerCost per servingBulk or subscription savings?
+Cost per containerServings per containerCost per servingBulk or subscription savings?

 Safety